reg-viz/reg-cli/README.md

   * `-E`, `--extendedErrors` If true, also added/deleted images will throw an error.
   * `-P`, `--urlPrefix` Add prefix to all image src.
   * `-M`, `--matchingThreshold` Matching threshold, ranges from 0 to 1.
 Smaller values make the comparison more sensitive.
 0 by default.
   * `-T`, `--thresholdRate` Rate threshold for detecting change.
 When the difference ratio of the image is larger than the set rate detects the change.
 Applied after `matchingThreshold`.
+0 by default.
   * `-S`, `--thresholdPixel` Pixel threshold for detecting change.
 When the difference pixel of the image is larger than the set pixel detects the change.
 This value takes precedence over `thresholdRate`.
 Applied after `matchingThreshold`.
+0 by default.
   * `-C`, `--concurrency` How many processes launches in parallel.
 If omitted 4.
   * `-A`, `--enableAntialias` Enable antialias.
 If omitted false.
   * `-X`, `--additionalDetection`.
 Enable additional difference detection(highly experimental).
 Select "none" or "client" (default: "none").